• Archive

 by Michael Baniewicz

-Although he originally pursued a teaching career, Darin later realized that wasn’t the best fit for him.
+Although he originally pursued a teaching career, Darin later realized it wasn’t the best fit for him.
 He was referred to an open position with the city through a conversation with former Comptroller Romie Griffey.

 Darin’s career with the utility department began in December 1995 when he started working part time through a work-study program at Maysville Community and Technical College.
 Outside of teaching, Darin said his second career choice would have been a forest ranger because of his interest in environmental science.
 That interest was the reason he pursued the open job at the utility department.

 “I ended up getting in the program and loved it,” Darin said.
-“We did a class called ‘air water and soil’— loved that class because you got to go outside and get samples.
+“We did a class called ‘air water and soil’ — loved that class because you got to go outside and get samples.
 I’m just an outside person.
-I don’t like to be sitting in the same place all the time.”`
+I don’t like to be sitting in the same place all the time.”

 While he did not pursue a formal teaching position in a school, Darin did end up as a teacher and leader in many other aspects of his life.
-He supports his wife, Megan Spence, with Imagine Foundation and serves as an elder at Clarksburg Christian Church in Vanceburg.

-Darin and Megan are parents to a 19-year-old son with autism named Waylen.
-While Waylen was growing up and playing sports there was no opportunity for children with special needs to play sports in a league, Darin said.The nonprofit Imagine Foundation started by Megan helps provide that space in Maysville.
-According to the Facebook page, the foundation’s mission is to “provide opportunities for individuals with special abilities.”
-This includes offering seasonal sports, holiday parties and family fun events, all of which are free.
+Darin and Megan are parents to a 19-year-old son with autism.
+While Waylen was growing up and playing sports there was no opportunity for children with special needs to play sports in a league, Darin said.
+So Megan started the nonprofit Imagine Foundation in Maysville to “provide opportunities for individuals with special abilities,” according to the organization’s Facebook page.
+That includes offering seasonal sports, holiday parties and family fun events, all of which are free.

 “It gave special needs, not just children, but adults, something to look forward to,” Darin said.
-“And to see the looks on their faces when we’re having an event it’s just-it’s godly.
+“And to see the looks on their faces when we’re having an event it’s just, it’s godly.
 I mean that’s the only way you can describe it.”

 Join Us